 Each PhD student must pass two preliminary examinations: one in Applied Analysis and one in Applied Linear Algebra.
 These are four-hour written exams that cover material roughly at the level of first-year graduate study.
 The exams are each four hours in duration and are offered twice per year.
-The first offering each year is in January, generally one week apart, on or about the week prior to the start of the spring semester and the first week of the spring semester.
-The second exam offerings occur each summer, generally on or about the 15th of June, and on or about the 15th of July.
+The first offering each year is in January, generally one week apart, near the beginning of the spring semester.

+The second exam offerings occur each summer, between May and August, and at least one week apart.